garylirocks/quickrefs/azure-billing-cost-management.markdown

   | Organization (Azure EA)    | Enterprise Dev/Test (Create in Azure Enterprise Portal) |
   | Organization (Azure MCA)   | Azure Plan for Dev/Test                                 |
 - Not available for MPA
-- Specify `--workload "DevTest"` when creating a subscription by API
+- When using CLI, specify option `--workload "DevTest"` when creating a subscription
 - These subscriptions do not have SLAs, except Azure DevOps and Azure Monitor